jasa-acs/repro-template/README.md

 ### Step 5

-JASA Associate Editors of Reproducible will review the materials in the personal GitHub repository of the authors and submit a reproducibility review as part of the standard JASA review process.
+JASA Associate Editors for Reproducibility will review the materials in the personal GitHub repository of the authors and submit a reproducibility review as part of the standard JASA review process.
 Authors have the opportunity to respond to the review by making changes and pushing their changes to their personal GitHub repository.

 **Should reviewers/editors be allow to provide pull requests?**

+*My initial two cents is that we hold off on PRs // CJP*

 ### Step 6